neurongithub/reception_system/README.md

-# Soldier Reception System - A web application for managing the reception process of new military trainees.
+# Soldier Reception System
+A web application for managing the reception process of new military trainees.
 ## Overview

-This management system was designed to standardize the admission and registration process for training trainees at the barracks where I previously served as a soldier.
+✅ This management system was designed to standardize the admission and registration process for training trainees at the barracks where I previously served as a soldier.

-This web application replaces the old way of accepting work with paper and an Excel file that was done manually.
+✅ This web application replaces the old way of accepting work with paper and an Excel file that was done manually.

-this application,reducing errors,and improving the speed of processing new soldiers.
+✅ this application,reducing errors,and improving the speed of processing new soldiers.

+## Features

+- User authenticaiton (login,change password)
+- User management
+- Create new course
+- Course management
+- Admin panel
+- Exports (PDF,excel,print on paper)